fiatinsight/synapse-ui/README.md

 # Synapse UI

-This gem is creating UIs with Fiat's Synapse product.
+This gem is for creating UIs with Fiat's Synapse product.

 ## Installation